-16.1 For successful applicants, promotion to the next level will apply from 1 January in the year following the call for applications.
+16.1 For successful applicants, promotion to the next level will apply from the start of the first full pay period in the year following the call for applications.
 Successful applicants will be appointed at Step 1 of the salary classification to which they are promoted.